flowsydev/flowsy-net-event-sourcing-abstractions/README.md

 }
 ```

-## Aggregate Root & Application Commands
+## Event Source & Application Commands

-It's a common practice to implement the CQRS pattern to perform actions on our aggregate roots.
+It's a common practice to implement the CQRS pattern to perform actions on our entities or aggregate roots.
-The following examples demonstrate how to use the ShoppingCart aggregate root to
-create and manage the user's shopping cart.
+The following examples demonstrate how to use the ShoppingCart event source to create and manage the user's shopping cart.

-### The Aggregate Repository
+### The Event Repository

-This package includes the **IAggregateRepository** interface with methods to store and load aggregates in some event store.
+This package includes the **IEventRepository** interface with methods to store and load events from some event store.

 **Note:** The implementation of this interface is beyond the scope of this library, but you can take a look
 at the [Flowsy.EventSourcing.Sql](https://www.nuget.org/packages/Flowsy.EventSourcing.Sql) package, which includes an implementation based on [Marten](https://martendb.io/),
 a document database and event store library with PostgreSQL as the underlying database.

 ### Create a Shopping Cart

 ```csharp
 public class CreateShoppingCartCommand
 {